hanulso78/fox-ranger-remake/README.md

 Introduction
 -
 This game is a remake of Fox Ranger, Korea’s first commercial IBM-PC game from the 1990s.
 It was developed using DJGPP and Allegro, targeting 486 CPUs and above, allowing for beautiful graphics and sound during gameplay.
-The sound supports both MT-32 and Adlib devices.
+The sound supports MT-32, SC-55 and Adlib devices.
 Currently, only Stage 1 is available.

 Requirement
 -